neutrinomuon/fetch_sdss_images/README.md

 #################################################
 </pre>

-XXXXX.py ????  is a python wrapper to the library in Fortran called pyintegral.flib.
-The Fortran directory can be compiled separately for each individual subroutine.
+download_sdss_images.py is a python script, originally based on bash script.

 <hr>